benc-uk/kube-workshop/02-container-registry/readme.md

 > 📝 NOTE: we are not using the tag `latest` which is a common mistake when working with Kubernetes and containers in general.

-## 🔌 Connect AKS to ACR
+## 🔌 Connect AKS to ACR - as Azure Subscription Owner

 Kuberenetes requires a way to authenticate and access images stored in private registries.
 There are a number of ways to enable Kubernetes to pull images from a private registry, however AKS provides a simple way to configure this through the Azure CLI.
+The downside is this requires you to have 'Owner' permission within the subscription, in order to assign the role.

 ```bash
 az aks update --name $AKS_NAME --resource-group $RES_GROUP \